Saadullahkhan3/PO-AI-Buddy/README.md

 <h2 id="env-var">Environment Variables for API Keys:</h2>
 We follow BYOK model and thus you need to give API keys as environment variables.

-> These variables names are opiniated by instructor library.
+> These variables names are opinionated by instructor library.

 Linux/MacOS:
 ```bash